ParaSiF-CF/ParaSiF-CF/README.md

 ## Contact

-Should you have any question please do not hesitate to contact the developers directly
+Should you have any question please do not hesitate to contact the developers directly.

 ## Installation

-An installation of Code_Saturne (V6.0.6), FEniCS (V2019.1.0) and MUI (V1.1.3) and dependencies is provided under https://github.com/ParaSiF-CF/ParaSiF-CF_Archer2_install
+A way on how to instal Code_Saturne (V6.0.6), FEniCS (V2019.1.0) and MUI (V1.1.3) and their dependencies is provided under https://github.com/ParaSiF-CF/ParaSiF-CF_Archer2_install

 ## Source and export before run ParaSiF_CF cases